Afghanistan: Gunmen attack Doctors Without Borders clinic in Kabul | DW | 12.05.2020

 "Our special forces are in the area," said Marwa Amini, a spokeswoman for the ministry, adding that special police units have cordoned off the site and are trying to bring the situation under control.

-There was no immediate claim of responsibility, however the Taliban denied it was behind the attack.
+There was no immediate information about any deaths in the attack on the Dasht-e-Barchi Hospital, or any claim of responsibility, however the Taliban denied responsibility for the attack.

 At least four people were reported wounded.
 The deputy health minister may have been visiting the clinic at the time, an interior ministry source said.